 Book Review: Big Time by Jordon Prosser

-As a rock music fan, I got invested with The Acceptables’s struggle to gain traction for their second album.
-The band’s first was a big success in FREA, for its pop-rock, ‘propaganda’ songs with safe lyrics and an easily digestible listening ability, but their second album takes a more political approach.
+As a rock music fan, I was invested in The Acceptables’ struggle to gain traction for their second album.
+The band’s first album was a big success in FREA because of its pop-rock, ‘propaganda’ songs with FREA-friendly lyrics and easy digestibility.
+But their second album takes a more political approach.
 I can imagine another version of this novel where The Acceptables toured this political album, and it became even more successful than the first – an army of fans rising up in revolution to the sound of a gnarly guitar riff.
-In my opinion, Big Timetakesthe better approach.
-The tour was a resounding failure only to be bastardised and defanged decades later.
-Big Time says a lot about how we consume music.
-When it is trying to say something more than just love, patriotism, nostalgia and fun, that’s when it becomes contentious, forcing us to look into a reality we might not want to see.
+In my opinion, Big Time takes the better approach: the tour was a resounding failure, only to be bastardised and defanged decades later.
 Prosser clearly has a lot of love for music.
-I enjoyed the references to songs from Big Yellow Taxi by Joni Mitchell, to Killing in The Name by Rage Against the Machine.
+I enjoyed the references to songs from “Big Yellow Taxi” by Joni Mitchell to “Killing in the Name” by Rage Against the Machine.

-Whilst this idea of a future Australia is bleak, it is written in a way that is satirical and fun.
-Dark humour permeates the pages and tells the reader how ridiculous the situation is for our characters and how ironic the ending of their story truly is.
-I remember bursting out laughing at major moment in the book, when Julian makes a life-altering decision on page 331 that I can only describe as crazy.
+Whilst this idea of a future Australia is bleak, it is also deeply satirical and fun.
+Dark humour permeates the pages.
+I remember bursting out laughing at a major moment in the book.
 This humour didn’t ruin the terrifying nature of the premise, nor the messages Prosser was trying to communicate, but rather added a unique personality that I greatly appreciated.

-**Spoiler over**
+**Spoiler over.**

 You can buy the book here.